palnabarun/nabarun.dev/content/_index.md

 Hi there!
 I'm Nabarun Pal ([he/him][pronoun]) a passionate software enthusiast with a keen interest in tinkering with both software and hobbyist hardware.

-Currently, I work as a *Senior Member of Technical Staff at [VMware][vmware-tanzu]*, where I contribute to Kubernetes-related products and services.
-My primary focus is ensuring the delivery of high-quality software by eliminating product problems at their source.
-By doing so, I aim to create value for VMware Tanzu customers and the wider community.
-My role involves assisting internal product teams and ensuring their work related to Kubernetes is not impeded.
+Currently, I work as a *Staff Software Engineer at [VMware][vmware-tanzu]*, where I lead a few functions of the multi-tenant control plane powering VMware Tanzu SaaS products.
+My primary focus is to ensure safeguard API quality, scale out the control plane, and own any area related to open source projects that are used, such as [KCP][kcp].

 I'm honored to be **an elected member of the Kubernetes Steering Committee** and serve as the **Chair of the Kubernetes Special Interest Group Contributor Experience**.
-Over the past four years, I have actively participated in the Kubernetes community, wearing multiple hats to contribute to the project's stability and sustainability.
+Over the past years, I have actively participated in the Kubernetes community, wearing multiple hats to contribute to the project's stability and sustainability.
 As a **Kubernetes Release Manager**, I have been involved in releases since Kubernetes 1.17, and I **led the Kubernetes 1.22 Release Team**.
 I've been fortunate to receive recognition for my contributions, with my work even being **featured in national newspapers** in India.

 In my free time, you can find me actively engaged in various open-source communities, particularly *[Kubernetes][kubernetes]* and *[Python India][pythonindia]*.
 I dedicate my off-work hours to pursuits like *developing software tooling for personal use*, *contributing to new open source projects*, *exploring mechanical keyboards*, and *indulging in the art of brewing coffee*.
 Lately, I've developed an interest in Chess and I'm learning the game from scratch.
 To further my engagement with the Chess community, I curate a [Twitter list of Chess related accounts][t-chess].
 Additionally, I enjoy [speaking at conferences][speaking] on topics related to technology and open source.